 It can be used solo, or paired with the Drumfire II W as part of a larger music solution; the crossover is automatically adjusted so that the bigger enclosure handles the lowest frequencies.
 This allows the combo to play louder while maintaining control and reducing strain on the main speaker.

-The speakers support Audio Pro’s multiroom platform, allowing users to group speakers across different rooms or configure two units as a left-right stereo pair.
+Both boxes support Audio Pro’s multiroom platform, allowing users to group speakers across different rooms or configure two as a left-right stereo pair.

 Streaming service support includes Amazon Music, Deezer, iHeartRadio, Napster, Qobuz, QQ Music, Spotify, Tidal, TuneIn and VTuner, with additional services accessible via Google Cast and AirPlay 2.